Am I eligible to claim welfare benefits as a student?

-Most full-time postgraduate students cannot claim welfare benefits.
-However, you may be able to claim certain benefits if you fall within the excepted group of students who can claim which includes:
+Most full-time postgraduate students cannot claim welfare benefits, for example Universal Credit, so once you become a full-time student your eligibility for benefits will cease.
+However you may be able to continue to receive benefits if you fall within the excepted group of students who can claim as while a full-time student.

 I’m a part-time postgraduate student